 FIPS (Federal Information Processing Standards) are a set of standards that describe document processing, encryption algorithms and other information technology standards for use within non-military government agencies and by government contractors and vendors who work with the agencies.

-Yes, each half of the UbiDuo is equipped with a Kensington lock for added security.
+Yes, each half of the UbiDuo is designed with a slot so a Kensington-type lock can be added for security.

 The UbiOS is the new UbiDuo’s operating system.
 It controls the interaction between the user and the hardware, and provides all the features that allow the UbiDuo to be customized to each user’s preferences.